-Lately there has been quite a bit of press about something called Kefir.
+Lately, there has been quite a bit of press about Kefir.
 Many people consider this drink to be a healthier version of yogurt.
-It is packed with nutrients and probiotics.
-Kefir is great for digestion and overall gut health.
+It’s nutrient-dense and probiotic-rich.
+Kefir is excellent for digestion and overall gut health.

-Research has shown that kefir is loaded with probiotics and contains roughly 30 strains.
-Probiotics aid in digestion, weight management and mental health.
-Most fermented dairy products are made from a lot fewer strains and don’t contain the beneficial effects of yeast.
-The probiotics in kefir can help to restore the friendly bacteria balance in your stomach.
-Research has shown that kefir helps with many forms of diarrhea and they are doing studies to discover how kefir helps with irritable bowel syndrome and ulcers.
+Research has shown that Kefir is loaded with probiotics and contains roughly 30 strains.
+Probiotics aid in digestion, weight management, and mental health.
+Most fermented dairy products are made from fewer strains and don’t contain the beneficial effects of yeast.
+The probiotics in Kefir can help restore the friendly bacteria balance in your stomach.
+Research has shown that Kefir helps with many forms of diarrhea, and they are doing studies to discover how Kefir helps with irritable bowel syndrome and ulcers.

-There is research being done to see how the probiotics in kefir may inhibit tumor growth.
-Some results are suggesting that fermented dairy products with their probiotics reduce the formation of carcinogenic compounds and may stimulate the immune system.
-Once promising study that was done in a test tube showed that kefir extract reduced the number human breast cancer cells by over 55% as opposed to the roughly 15% for yogurt extract.
-Much more research needs to be done to prove these results but early studies have shown some promise.
+There is a lot of research to see how the probiotics in Kefir might slow down tumor growth.
+Some results suggest that fermented dairy products with their probiotics reduce the formation of carcinogenic compounds and may stimulate the immune system.
+One promising study done in a test tube showed that kefir extract reduced the number of human breast cancer cells by over 55% instead of roughly 15% for yogurt extract.
+Much more research is needed to back up these claims, but preliminary findings are promising.

-Kefir has been shown to help with preventing osteoporosis.
-Kefir is a full fat dairy product which means it is a great source of calcium but it also has vitamin K2.
-K2 has an important role in calcium metabolism.
-Research has shown that the reduction risk of fractures has been reduce by 80% when supplementing with vitamin K2.
-Scientists are studying how kefir can increase calcium absorption.
-The absorption helps with better bone density which should be a help to prevent fractures and breaks.
+It’s been proven that Kefir can help prevent osteoporosis.
+Kefir is a full-fat dairy product which means it is an excellent source of calcium, but it also has vitamin K2.
+K2 has an essential role in calcium metabolism.
+Research has shown that fracture risk has been reduced by 80% when supplementing with vitamin K2.
+Scientists are studying how Kefir can increase calcium absorption.
+The absorption helps with better bone density, which should help prevent fractures and breaks.